brycewray/hugo-site/content/posts/2020/05/thousand-words-indeed.md

 The phrase has been around [for about a century](https://grammarist.com/proverb/a-picture-is-worth-a-thousand-words/): "A picture is worth a thousand words."

 Sometime, it's worth even more than words.
-And that's why there are big ol' pictures back at the top of each of this site's posts.
+And that's why there are big ol’ pictures back at the top of each of this site's posts.

 ## Gone, but not forgotten